 Talk with your doctor, not with the coach you signed up with.
 They don’t have their license or a degree to help you safely pick out a program.

 I am not a medical professional and am not giving out medical advice, but I have seen people do it.

 Beachbody On Demand

 When you sign up for Beachbody, you also get access to Beachbody On Demand.
-This is a streaming portal (app) that you can access ALL of the programs.
+This is a streaming portal (app) where you can access ALL of the programs.

-Since you pay for a year at a time, make sure you want to use it for an entire year, or you will be stuck like me paying for a gym membership while finishing out my Beachbody membership.
+Since you pay for a year at a time, make sure you want to use it for an entire year, or you will be stuck like me, paying for a gym membership while finishing my Beachbody membership.

 Do The Beachbody Products Work?

-Much like any other workout supplement, using these can be very beneficial; however, if you have a brand that works or you currently, you can stick with that as well.
+Much like any other workout supplement, using these can be very beneficial; however, if you currently have a brand that works for you, you can also stick with that.

-I will go over a few Beachbody alternative supplements when I go over their top sold products.
+I will review a few Beachbody alternative supplements when I go over their top-sold products.